simonjobs/holiday_data_api/README.md

-# This project have been done following the instructions in "Case Study - Data Engineering"
+# Case Study - Data Engineering

 ## The project contains:
 One folder containing a flask api application with all neccesarry files to build a docker image